rDruTNT/GUILibRD/README.md

   new GUI("A GUI Title", (ActiveGUI gui)->{
     //init your variable like icon or panel to point to address correctly
     //if the GUI is reference to a static var,
-    //init your component here or the component will not be reset on open.
+    //init your component here or the component data will not be reset on open.
     });

  // if you wish to play sound on click use